melaniewalsh/mwalsh/_posts/2016-11-05-tweets-of-a-native-son.markdown

 ---
 layout: post
-title:  "Introduction: Tweets of a Native Son"
+title:  "Introduction: \"Tweets of a Native Son\""
 date:   2016-11-05 14:56:56 -0500
-categories: twitter, tweets
+categories:
 comments: true
 ---

-I started this blog largely because I wanted to start sharing some thoughts and updates about my project (tentatively titled) "Tweets of a Native Son," a large-scale computational analysis of tweets that mention "James Baldwin" in relationship to Ferguson and the #BlackLivesMatter movement.
+I started this blog largely because I wanted to start sharing some thoughts and updates about my project "Tweets of a Native Son," a large-scale computational analysis of tweets that mention "James Baldwin" in relationship to Ferguson and the #BlackLivesMatter movement.

 Like many other Americans, I was glued to my Twitter feed in August, 2014 as I watched the protests unfold in Ferguson, MO, just miles away from my home and university in St. Louis.
 The weeks and months following Michael Brown's shooting revealed a rapidly developing relationship between social media, especially Twitter, and racial justice, as it provided new platfroms for organization, counternarrative, and conversation.
 As a literary scholar, I was particularly interested in the ways that people were invoking and quoting literature in their tweets about Ferguson and #BlackLivesMatter, particularly when they were invoking and quoting James Baldwin, which seemed frequently.